TejasReddy9/wssforecast/docs/index.md

 5. Sample Submission Format.

 ## Approach
+*   It's very lengthy process, so I've skipped few details, which I call reveries.
+It took 12 minutes average to run the entire script on my macbook in the year of 2016.

 *   First, let's read-in data and modify the training and testing data by merging stores data into it.
 Assuming data is downloaded in the same directory.
 ```python
 train = pd.read_csv("train.csv")